MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 - Examples
   - The application logic of a website only allows access and manipulation of database records in defined ways.
 Here the database is a resource encapsulated by the website application logic.
   - A flag pole only allows certain operations (raise the flag, lower the flag, unhook the flag).
 No one needs to know how the flag pole works internally, just that they can use it only in certain ways.
+  - An electrical outlet encapsulates all the wiring inside of it, only exposing standard interfaces to appliances

 - Implications